prisma/prisma/docs/photon/codegen-and-node-setup.md

 ### Easy imports

-By generating Photon.js into `node_modules/@generated`, you can easily import it into your code:
+By generating Photon.js into `node_modules/@generated`, you can import it into your code:

 ```js
 import { Photon } from '@generated/photon'